myfreeweb/rapidmachine/docs/installation.rst

 If you really want to install RapidMachine globally, you probably need sudo::

     $ sudo pip install rapidmachine

+On Python 2.5, you also have to install `simplejson`_.

 Installing master from Git
 --------------------------